abullard1/abullard1/README.md

       👨🏻‍💻 My coding journey
     </h3>
   </summary>
 I got into contact with computers and technology at a very early age.
 When I was 5 years old my parents brought home a Playstation 1, which blew me away.
 From then on I was hooked.
 I continued engaging with computers and videogames until I was about 10, which was when I first thought about creating content.
 I started creating maps for games like Counterstrike and Warcraft 3, which was when I delved deeper into the inner workings of how these games worked.
 This took the form of modifying game files and such, where I first encountered concepts like datatypes and variables.
-A few years later, when I was about 14 I made my first game in Unity.
-It was quite simple and nothing noteworthy but it sparked my interest even further.
-Since then I have always continued to have an interest in tech and made it my goal to study and work in tech.
+A few years later, when I was about 14, I created my first game in Unity.
+It was quite simple and nothing particularly noteworthy but it sparked my interest even further.
+From then on I have always continued having an interest in tech and have been pursuing this interest ever since.
 </details>